DirectX/off-the-cloud/README.md

 - `--password`: Password for the destination account.
 - `--in-dir`: Input directory containing downloaded messages (default: `messages`).

 Uploads messages to the destination IMAP server.
+Upom successfull upload the file name `.00000001.eml` will be changed to `00000001.eml`

-> [!WARNING]
+> [!NOTE]
-> Call `imap push` only once.
-Repetitive call of `imap push` command will cause doubling of messages.
-Be careful!
+> Call `imap push` can be called more than once.
+Repetitive call of `imap push` command will upload messages not uploaded yet.

 ## Configuration